 In general, down comforters are a warmer comforter and best suited for cooler conditions.
 In some instances, they are a very suitable option for summer months.
 This will largely depend on the person who is sleeping and temperature of the room as well as the materials of the down comforter.
+So, are down comforters hot?
+Yes and no. They're very warm but also breathable which makes them a great winter blanket.
+Let's talk more about them.

 The very definition of a comforter is “a warm quilt” Typically comforters consist of a shell and a filling material which is held in place within the shell by quilting or internal baffles to keep the filling from shifting during use.
 Down comforters typically consist of a breathable shell and duck or goose down filling.
 By nature, down is a great insulator and helps to keep ducks and geese warm in cold water.
 Therefore when used in comforters it has a great insulating capability and traps body heat next to the person who is under the comforter.